docker/docs/content/engine/swarm/stack-deploy.md

 ## Test the app with Compose

-1. Start the app with `docker compose up`.
+1. Start the app with `docker-compose up`.
 This builds the web app image, pulls the Redis image if you don't already have it, and creates two containers.